-- Complex interest rate options are classified in Level 3 when they involve currencies where there is not sufficient observation or when they include a quanto feature where the pay-off is measured in a currency that is different from the payment currency.
+- Complex interest rate options are classified in Level 3 when they involve currencies where there is not sufficient observation or when they include a quanto feature where the pay-off is measured with a forex forward fixed rate (except for the main currencies).
 Long term complex derivatives are also classified in Level 3; - Hybrid products for which the valuation requires complex modelling of joint behaviour of inflation, credit and interest rate, and is notably sensitive to the unobservable correlations; - Securitisation swaps mainly comprise fixed rate swaps, cross currency or basis swaps whose notional is indexed to the prepayment behaviour of some underlying portfolio.
-The estimation of the maturity profile of securitisation swaps is corroborated by statistical estimates using external historical data: - Forward volatility options are generally products whose pay-off is indexed to the future variability of a rate index such as volatility swaps.
+The estimation of the maturity profile of securitisation swaps is corroborated by statistical estimates using external historical data; - Forward volatility options are generally products whose pay-off is indexed to the future variability of a rate index such as volatility swaps.
 These products involve material model risk as it is difficult to infer forward volatility information from the market-traded instruments.
 The valuation adjustment framework is calibrated to the uncertainty inherent in the product, and to the range of uncertainty from the existing external consensus data; - Inflation derivatives classified in Level 3 mainly comprise swap products on inflation indices that are not associated with a liquid indexed bond market, optional products on inflation indices (such as caps and floors) and other forms of inflation indices involving optionality on the inflation indices or on the inflation annual rate.
 Valuation techniques used for inflation derivatives are predominantly standard market models.
 Proxy techniques are used for a few limited exposures.
 Although the valuations are corroborated through monthly consensus data, these products are classified as Level 3 due to their lack of liquidity and some uncertainties inherent in the calibration;

-These structured derivatives are subject to specific valuation adjustments to cover uncertainties linked to liquidity, parameters and model risk.
+These complex derivatives are subject to specific additional valuation adjustment so as to cover uncertainties linked to liquidity, parameters and model risk.